kanidm/kanidm/README.md

 ## Why do I see rsidm references?

 The original project name was rsidm while it was a thought experiment.
 Now that it's growing and developing, we gave it a better project name.
 Kani is Japanese for "crab".
 Rust's mascot is a crab.
+Idm is the common industry term for identity management services.
 It all works out in the end.